Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 For many organizations, the challenge is not just implementing AI but making sense of the massive amounts of data it produces.
 This book equips leaders with the mindset and tools needed to convert data into actionable insights.
 It highlights the importance of governance, data literacy, and fostering an analytics-driven culture.

 Why it matters for leaders: It shows how leaders can move beyond intuition and gut feeling to data-informed decision-making, creating more consistent results.
+See how Engagedly brings AI into core people operations to simplify workflows, support data informed decisions, and optimize talent management.

 10. The Future of Leadership with Artificial Intelligence